 Prepare reports; monitor personnel and equipment; assist in the scheduling of replacements on assigned shifts.

-Answer questions and provide information to the public; investigate complaints and recommend corrective action as necessary to resolve complaints.
+Answer questions, provide information, and work collaboratively with the community to solve problems; investigate complaints and recommend corrective action as necessary to resolve complaints.

 Perform related duties as assigned.

 Work is typically performed outdoors in all weather conditions and in an indoor office environment with controlled temperature conditions.
 Duties are performed in close proximity to moving vehicles, individuals who may be dangerous and/or uncooperative, firearms and other weapons, and other environmental conditions related to law enforcement field work.

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

 Four years of increasingly responsible law enforcement experience, at least two years of which was obtained as a Deputy Sheriff II with the Placer County Sheriff's Department.

 May need to possess a valid driver's license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 Possession of a California Peace Officer Standards and Training (POST) Basic Certificate.

 Be eligible to obtain a California POST Supervisory Certificate within two years from date of appointment.

 Must be at least 21 years of age at the time of appointment.